12 Pet Hair Removers That Really Work

 FurZapper Pet Hair Remover for Laundry

 If your clothes tend to come out of the wash with more pet hair on them than they went in with, the FurZapper might be a great thing to add to your laundry routine.
 The small tacky discs, which are non-toxic and reusable, can remove hair from clothes while you’re washing or drying them so you don’t have to get rid of it later.
 Just make sure not to use them with dryer sheets or fabric softener, which can decrease their effectiveness.
-Don’t miss this other laundry trick to remove pet hair from your clothes.

 For those really serious pet-hair cleanups, the ChomChom roller works as a lint brush but also as a vacuum of sorts, since it collects all that hair in a container that can be emptied later.
 The roller can be used over and over again and doesn’t require electricity to work, making it a versatile cleaning solution.